Selaginella99/PE.VC./week4.md

 Two moments are related to the generation of IRR:
 - Time 0: minimize EV
-- Time n: maximize EV
+- Time N: maximize EV

 ## A Balance Sheet in company valuation